oka-technology/CMS/README.md

 ## About

 This was originally created as submission of assignment for my university.
 I had to create this only in PHP.
-After I submitting this, I rearchitected this with React.js for my learning.
+After my submitting this, I rearchitected this with React.js for my learning.

 ## How to use